 - 1. Open the Chrome web browser - 2.
 Click in the address bar and type google.com - 3.
 Type in a search of your choice or follow along with the me - 4.
-My search word is Whales - 5.
+My search word is Whales. - 5.
 As you type, pay attention to the screen.
-You will see words and search terms will start to auto-fill below your typing
+You will see words and search terms will start to auto-fill below your typing.

 - 1. When you are happy with your search words, press Enter on your keyboard - 2.
-Let's have a look at the results to understand what Google served us, scroll down and have a look and compare and discuss with your neighbour - 3.
+Let's have a look at the results to understand what Google served us, scroll down and have a look and compare and discuss with your neighbour. - 3.
 Take a few minutes, look at your results in detail.
-Before you click, what can you tell about the results just from the web address? - 4.
-Click on links to see more - 5.
-Use the back arrow (or back button) to return to your search results
+Before you click, what can you tell about the results just from the web address? - Click on links to see more. - 5.
+Use the back button to return to your search results.

-In my case, I have the following (yours may be slightly different):
+In my case I have:

-- information about whales from the World Wildlife Foundation - an encyclopedia style article on the right from Wikipedia - scrolling down, I also find videos, news stories and more articles about whales
+- videos of whales from YouTube at the top - an encyclopedia style article on the right from Wikipedia - information about whales from the World Wildlife Foundation - then news stories and articles about whales